Nine of Cups

 Although you may be satisfied by the pay and terms of your job, this card suggests you are not emotionally engaged.

-This may be because you have ‘golden handcuffs’ (i.e. a well paid job that doesn’t really satisfy for personal growth), or you are more concerned about paying the bills, or are simply are staying somewhere because it represents a safe bet.
+This may be because you have ‘golden handcuffs’ (i.e., a well paid job that doesn’t really satisfy for personal growth), or you are more concerned about paying the bills, or are simply staying somewhere because it represents a safe bet.

 Whatever the case, it is worth considering what you really want out of your career and how far your current position is really taking you.